 This type of weave is called a sew-in.
 Many people mistakenly use this term interchangeably with a weave, but there are different methods besides sewing to attach a weave to the head – such as gluing or clipping.

-An African-American woman named Christina Jenkins is credited for being the inventor of the sew-in, although little is known about her.
+An African-American woman named Christina Jenkins is often credited for being the inventor of the sew-in, although little is known about her.

 Before the sew-in, women were mainly attaching their weaves by pinning them to their hair with hair pins and grips.
-Christina Jenkins created a better weft – what the hair is attached to – so women could attach the extensions more securely on their head.
+Christina Jenkins created a better weft – what the hair is attached to – so women could attach the extensions more securely on their heads.

-She graduated with a degree in science from Leland College.
+Christina graduated with a degree in science from Leland College.
 After she graduated, she married a famous jazz pianist named Herman (Duke) Jenkins, whom she met in Galveston Texas.

-Duke formed the group the Duke Jenkins Orchestra, and relocated with Christina to Chicago.
+Duke formed the group the Duke Jenkins Orchestra and relocated with Christina to Chicago.
 In Chicago, Christina started to work for a hair manufacturing company, during which time she started to explore the possibilities of better ways to attach commercial hair to natural hair.